wstabosz/ktzzt/README.md

 I'm looking for your ideas for other encoded messages.

 Other usage ideas: I do not have a complete idea for how @ktzzt will work.
 If you have any ideas, I’m all ears 🪓👂.

+### Shorter handle
+If anyone wants to donate their low character handle to this project, please reach out.

 # FAQ